Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Convergence results

 Then,

 \end{theorem}

 Theorem~\ref{thm:rockafellar_weak} states that as soon as the approximation errors $(\varepsilon_t)_t$ converge to $0$ quicker than $1/t$, then the sequence $(C(f_t))_t$ converges to a minimum of $C$.
-However, with a better control of the approximation errors $(\varepsilon_t)_t$, a rate of convergence can be derived.
-This is the role of the result we provide now.
-It is based on assumptions similar to the theoretical analysis of gradient boosting available in \citet{grubb_generalized_2011}.
-In particular, the analysis relies on two critical properties of the objective functional $C$.
+However, with a better control of the approximation errors $(\varepsilon_t)_t$, a rate of convergence can be derived for Algorithm~\ref{alg:prox}.
+This is the role of the following assumption, which is common in the boosting literature to characterize the approximation capacity of the class \(\F\) \citep{grubb_generalized_2011}. \begin{assumptions} \hyp{A} There exists $\zeta \in (0, 1]$ such that: